 8. 24/7 staffing – timezone neutral

-The Philippines workforce is highly geared towards 24/7 coverage.
-So regardless of your company’s timezone, or the timezone of your clients – the Philippines can cover your requirements.
+The Philippine workforce is highly geared towards 24/7 coverage.
+So regardless of your company’s time zone or the time zone of your clients – the Philippines can offer business solutions anytime and anywhere.

 9. Economic growth

-According to the 2017 KPMG Philippine Consumer Market Report, Filipinos are now enjoying stronger purchasing power because of the country’s robust economy.
-Foreign investors stand to benefit from the business environment that is conducive for growth and scalability.
+Filipinos are now enjoying stronger purchasing power because of the country’s robust economy.
+Foreign investors stand to benefit from a business environment that is conducive to growth and scalability.